Kyle Crutchmer: Early career

 Soon after he graduated, he started training at American Kickboxing Academy.
 A couple of months later, he made his professional MMA debut.
-He compiled an undefeated 4-0 record before signing with Bellator MMA.
+He compiled an undefeated 4–0 record before signing with Bellator MMA.

 Bellator MMA

 Crutchmer was scheduled to make his promotional debut against Antonio Jones on November 8, 2019 at Bellator 233.
 However, Jones withdrew from the bout and was replaced by Robert Gidron.
 He won the fight by unanimous decision.

 In his next bout, Crutchmer faced Scott Futrell in a 175-pounds catchweight on February 21, 2020 at Bellator 239.
 He won the fight by submission in the first round.

 Crutchmer faced Kemran Lachinov on October 15, 2020 at Bellator 249.
 He lost the bout by unanimous decision, marking the first loss of his mixed martial arts career.

 Crutchmer faced undefeated Levan Chokheli at Bellator 260 on June 11, 2021.
 He won the bout via unanimous decision.

 Crutchmer faced Oliver Enkamp on December 3, 2021 at Bellator 272.
 He won the bout via unanimous decision.

 Crutchmer faced Michael Lombardo on April 15, 2022 at Bellator 277.
 He won the bout via unanimous decision.

 Crutchmer faced Jaleel Willis on December 9, 2022, at Bellator 289.
 He lost the fight via unanimous decision.

+Crutchmer, replacing Roman Faraldo, faced Bobby Nash on June 16, 2023 at Bellator 297.
+He won the bout in the first round, dropping Nash with a punch and finishing the bout via ground and pound.